TrueBlocks/trueblocks-ballad/frontend/src/assets/help/exports.md

   - subtraces: the number of children traces that the trace hash
   - type: the type of the trace
   - compressedTrace: a compressed string version of the articulated trace
   - error:
   - traceAddress: a particular trace's address in the trace tree
   - action: the trace action for this trace
   - result: the trace result of this trace
   - articulatedTrace: human readable version of the trace action input data

-- **Transactions Store (27 members)**

   - gasUsed:
   - chainId:
   - maxPriorityFeePerGas:
   - type:
   - traces:
   - maxFeePerGas:
   - hash: the hash of the transaction
   - blockHash: the hash of the block containing this transaction
   - blockNumber: the number of the block